Draft Meeting Minutes for January 18, 2022

 TWELFTH ORDER OF BUSINESS Supervisor Requests/Comments

 Vice Chair Rumbold commented that he had attended the recent Supervisor orientation, and he was impressed with the attorney and engineer who gave presentations.
-The Board discussed the possibility of changing the attorney and engineer, and requested that the attorney attend the next meeting.
-District Manager Teague will ask if the attorney will be available.
+The Board discussed the possibility of changing the attorney and engineer, and requested that Attorney Greg Urbancic attend the next meeting.
+District Manager Teague will ask him if he is available.
 The Board will also review information about the engineer and decide if he could be hired.

 Supervisor Cutler requested that the Board be informed about the actions of staff before meetings, rather than only communicating with the Chair.